 A few caveats before you try The Deep Litter Method: Your coop must have good ventilation (which is very important regardless of whether you use this method or not, to keep the humidity levels in the coop down to prevent frostbite) and if you smell even a hint of ammonia, you need to clean the entire coop out, let it dry then , put down a new layer of pine shavings, then straw and start over.
 Ammonia fumes can cause eye and sinus irritation in your flock, so it's important that the coop stay fume-free.

-As I mentioned, last winter was my first time trying the Deep Litter Method.
+As I mentioned, the winter of 2011 was my first time trying the Deep Litter Method.
 I was very impressed.
 My coop didn't smell, there was no ammonia scent at all, and the coop consistently stayed 10 degrees or more higher than the outside temperature due to the decomposing litter and the chickens' body heat.
 I will definitely use this method every winter going forward.
 It is inexpensive, easy and you end up with perfectly composted litter each spring !

 |Just a few weeks in, and already we're starting to see a nice amount of composting going on.
 It's not smelly, not wet, in fact, as you can see, I just scooped up a handful without even wearing gloves.|